 A relator "must show that he [or she] had firsthand knowledge of the alleged fraud, and that he [or she] obtained this knowledge through his [or her] own labor unmediated by anything else" in order to satisfy the "direct knowledge" requirement.
 Where a relator adds detail to information he or she obtained from another source that does not "add[] anything of significance" to the original information, the relator does not have "direct" knowledge.
 In order to satisfy the "independent knowledge" requirement, the relator must show that he or she "kn[ew] about the allegations before that information [wa]s publicly disclosed."
-Additionally, a relator is not an "original source" merely because the relator was the first to publicize allegations.
-Rather, the relator's disclosure must have "'triggered' the investigation that led to the publicly disclosed information."
+Additionally, a relator is not an "original source" must have "triggered' the investigation that led to the publicly disclosed information."